 Anna Matamala, course director

 Associate Professor, Universitat Autònoma de Barcelona.
 Leader of Transmedia Catalonia research group, Anna Matamala has participated and led many funded projects on audiovisual translation and media accessibility.
-She is leading EASIT, a project on easy-to-understand language in audiovisual media.
+She has led EASIT, a project on easy-to-understand language in audiovisual media.
 EASIT has produced training materials which will be used in this specialisation course.
 Anna Matamala is involved in standardisation.
 More information on Anna's website.